US Government to Greenlight Risky AI Models: What Does This Mean for the Future of AI Regulation?

 The White House is expected to release the final guidance in the coming weeks, with some sources suggesting a release date as early as May 15.
 When the guidance is released, federal agencies will need to review and update their procurement policies to reflect the new rules.
 One surprising detail is that Anthropic's CEO, Dario Amodei, previously worked at OpenAI, a company that has developed some of the most advanced AI models in the world, and his experience may have influenced the development of the guidance.

-Google's Secret AI Deal with the Pentagon: What Does it Mean for the Future of AI?
+Trump's AI Oversight Order: What Does it Mean for the Future of Artificial Intelligence?